airwallex/airwallex-payment-ios/README.md

 ### 2. Show Shipping UI

-Use `AWUIContext` to get an instance of `AWEditShippingViewController` and show it contained in a `UINavigationController`.
+Use `AWUIContext` to get an instance of `AWShippingViewController` and show it contained in a `UINavigationController`.

 ```
-AWEditShippingViewController *controller = [AWUIContext shippingViewController];
+AWShippingViewController *controller = [AWUIContext shippingViewController];
 ```

 ### 3. Show Payment Method List UI